nesi/support-docs/docs/Scientific_Computing/Supported_Applications/ORCA.md

 allow its use in the course of academic research only, and that each research group is expected to register with the ORCA developers.
-If you have any questions regarding your eligibility to access ORCA or any particular version of it, please  {% include "partials/support_request.html" %}.
+If you have any questions regarding your eligibility to access ORCA or any particular version of it, please contact [our support desk](mailto:support@nesi.org.nz).

 ## Example script